 The Greenwood School is a small college preparatory boarding and day school in Vermont for students with language based learning differences in grades 6-12.
 Students join us from across the United States and around the globe, from as far away as Singapore to Spain.

 Day students are welcome to join us for breakfast or stay late for dinner and study hall.
 Day students are also invited to participate in after class programming and to spend weekends on campus with their friends.

-Greenwood’s small enrollment and non-institutional environment provides parents and students a clear alternative both to larger, clinically-modeled schools and to mainstream schools that have added hours of outside remedial tutoring and support programs to their standard curriculums.
+Founded in 1978 in rural Putney, VT, the Greenwood School’s small enrollment and non-institutional environment provide parents and students a clear alternative to larger, clinically-modeled schools, and to mainstream schools that have added hours of outside remedial tutoring and support programs to their standard curricula.

-In order to help students with learning disabilities/learning differences (LD) develop the self-discipline necessary for future independent study, our program is highly structured, yet the school’s overall atmosphere is familial, understanding, and supportive.
+Our program is highly structured in order to help students with learning differences develop the self-discipline necessary for independent study.
+At the same time, the school’s overall atmosphere is familial, understanding, and supportive.

 - specific language-based learning differences such as dyslexia

 - math difficulties such as dyscalculia